cameron-gagnon/reddit-paper/README.md

 Automated wallpaper downloader which lets you download and set the top posts' pictures from any picture filled subreddit. ex. r/earthporn, r/spaceporn, r/imaginarystarscapes

 **Windows Download**
-The .msi is located in the Windows branch under the folder dist.
-Click on view the full file and it should pop up a download.
-The link that will likely break is here: https://github.com/cameron-gagnon/reddit-paper/blob/windows/dist/Reddit%20Paper-1.1-win32.msi
+The .msi is located in the Windows branch under the dist folder.
+Click on "view the full file" and it should pop up with a download.
+The link that will likely break, is here: https://github.com/cameron-gagnon/reddit-paper/blob/windows/dist/Reddit%20Paper-1.1-win32.msi

 Mac and Linux distros will be coming soon.